abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 $$

-## Measurement of multiple systems
+## Measuring the state of multiple systems

 ### How can we define the measurement on multiple systems?

-If we consider multiple systems together as a single system, then the measurement of multiple systems is similar to the measurement of a single system, the difference is that here we are measuring the classical state of the joint system.
-The classical states set of the joint system will be represented by cartesian product set.
-Before measuring the joint systems it will be in some probabilitic state.
-As soon as we measure it, the system will collapse into some classical state.(we know that the action of measurement itself is an operation applied on the probability vector.
-We will see more about operations in next section).
+If we consider multiple systems together as a single system, then the measurement of multiple systems is similar to the measurement of a single system, the difference is that here we are measuring the classical state of a joint system.
+The classical states set of the joint system will be a cartesian product set.
+Before the action of measurement the joint system will be in some probabilitic state.
+As soon as we measure it, the system will collapse into some classical state.(we know that the action of measurement itself is an operation applied on a probability vector.
+We will learn more about the operations in the next section).

 $$ |\psi\rangle = \frac{1}{2}|00\rangle + \frac{1}{2}|11\rangle$$

 For example if we measure the above vector we will get the result $|00\rangle$ with probability $\frac{1}{2}$ and the result $|11\rangle$ with probability $\frac{1}{2}$.
 So as soon as we measure it, the state of the system will collapse into one of these possible classical states.

-### What if we want to measure just one or subset of the systems(partial measurement)?
+### What if we want to measure just one or subset of multiple systems(partial measurement)?

-First we will take a two systems as an example, after that we can easily generalise this idea to the case where we measure the subset of the three or more systems.
-This is because measuring the subset of the multiple systems is similar to measuring just one of the two systems.
-We can think of subset of systems that we measure as one individual system and all the remaining systems as a second individual system.
+First lets just take two systems as an example, later we can easily generalize this idea to the joint system with three or more individual systems.
+Because measuring the subset of three or more systems is similar to measuring just one of the two systems.
+We can think of subset of systems that we measure as the first single system and all the remaining systems as a second single system.

-Let's take the same example as joint system  $(X_1,X_2)$ that represent two bits.
-If we only measure the system $X_1$, then the following equation should be true about the probability of $X_1 = a$.
+Let's take the same example as the joint system $(X_1,X_2)$ that represents two bits.
+If we only measure the system $X_1$, then we can define the probability of $X_1 = a$ as given below.
 Where $X_1$ and $X_2$ are individual systems with classical state sets $\Sigma_1$ and $\Sigma_2$.

 $$ \begin{equation}\tag{6}
 Pr(X_1=a) = \sum_{b \in \Sigma_2} Pr((X_1,X_2) = (a,b))
 \end{equation}
 $$

-This equation tells that the probablity that the state of the $X_1 = a $ should be equal to the sum of probabilities of the joint system $(X_1,X_2)=(a,b)$ for each $b \in \Sigma_2$.
-This intutively means the probability of $X_1 = a$ will be true regardless of whatever the classical state the system $X_2$ is in.
+This equation tells us that the probablity of having $X_1 = a $ will be equal to the sum of probabilities of having $(X_1,X_2)=(a,b)$ for each $b \in \Sigma_2$.
+If for each $b \in \Sigma_2$ the probability of $X_1 = a$ is the same, then the probability of $X_1 = a$ will be independent $X_2$.
 This particular formula is called the `reduced(or marginal)` probability.
-In a similar way we can define the case where we just measure the system $X_2$.
+The case of just measuring the system $X_2$ will be similar.
+Keep in mind that this equation will be same for both independent and correlated systems.

-### Why does the above equation is true?
+### Why do we say that the measurement of one system doesn't affect the outcome of the another system?

-The above equation must be true, because if the state of the $X_1$ changes based on whether or not we measure the $X_2$, then it will allow us faster than light communication.
+Because if the state of the $X_1$ changes based on whether or not we measure the $X_2$, then it will allow us faster than light communication.
 For example lets assume that we are measuring the $X_1$ in the Earth and some other person is measuring the $X_2$ from the planet which is 100 light years away from earth which is called E_100.

 If someone from planet E_100 want to send information to Earth it will take at least 100 light years in the normal settings.
 But if the state of the $X_1$ depends on the measurement of the state of the $X_2$, then some one from the Earth can continuously measure the $X_1$.
 If the person from the Planet E_100 measures the $X_2$, then at that moment the person in the earth will measure different value for $X_1$.
 This will allow us to send a signal to the earth faster than light.
 As of now it is not possible based on our understanding about the physics.
-So the above equation must be true.
+In this case the above equation describes the probability outcome of the first system by distributing that value to all the possible outcomes of the second system.

 ### If two systems are correlated, does that mean measurement of one system depends on the other system?

-The answer is no. If we just measure $X_1$, then it will give us some information about the state of the $X_2$ when $X_1$ and $X_2$ are correlated and will give no information about the state of $X_2$ when two systems are independent.
+The answer is no. But rather it means that if the systems $X_1$ and $X_2$ are correlated and we measure the system $X_1$, then it will give us some information about the state of the system $X_2$.
+If they are independent, then it will give no information about the state of the $X_2$.
 This has nothing to do with the measurement of the two systems depending on each other.
 Regardless of whether or not we measure the $X_2$ the measurement of $X_1$ will always give same result and vice versa is also true.

 Let assume that two joint systems $(X_1,X_2)$ is in a particular probabilistic state $\phi_1$.
 The correlation between these two systems just tells us that, if you keep the joint systems in the current state and measure the state of the $X_1$, then we will know some information about the system $X_2$.